 Court Interpretation.
 If there is no extrinsic evidence bearing on the interpretation of the CC&Rs, it becomes one solely of law (Estate of Dodge (1971) 6 Cal.3d 311, 318) and is therefore properly determined by the court on summary judgment.
 (Milton v.
 Hudson Sales Corp.
 (1957) 152 Cal.App.2d 418, 433.)
 We do not defer to the Board’s interpretation of the CC&Rs.
 The interpretation of CC&Rs is a legal question to be decided by the courts, not the Board.
 “CC&R’s are interpreted according to the usual rules for the interpretation of contracts generally, with a view toward enforcing the reasonable intent of the parties.
 [Citations.]”
 (Harvey, supra, 162 Cal.App.4th at p.
 817, 76 Cal.Rptr.3d 41.) “ ‘ “[N]ormally the meaning of contract language ... is a legal question.”
 [Citation.]
 “Where, as here, no conflicting parol evidence is introduced concerning the interpretation of the document, ‘construction of the instrument is a question of law, and the appellate court will independently construe the writing.’ " (Eith v.
 Ketelhut (2018) 31 Cal.App.5th 1.)

 Rules of Contract Interpretation.
+The courts have treated CC&Rs as contracts for limited purposes.
 Following are some relevant rules of contract interpretation that may be relevant when interpreting CC&Rs:

 - All contracts, whether public or private, are to be interpreted by the same rules, except as otherwise provided by this Code.
 (Civ.
 Code §1635)